Transferable Graphical MARL for Real-Time Estimation in Dynamic Wireless Networks: Experimental Results

-{\it 2) Transferability}: The transferability of our proposed frameworks is illustrated in Figure~\ref{fig_transferability_1}.
-We apply the models trained on 10-node Watts-Strogatz networks to larger-size networks.
-The gaps between our proposed policies and baselines increase with the number of sources, indicating that the superiority of our proposed policies in small networks persists in larger networks, and the increased gaps demonstrate the amplified superiority.
+The transferability of our proposed frameworks is shown in Fig.~\ref{fig_transferability_1}.
+Models trained on $10$-node Watts–Strogatz networks and stochastic block models are applied to larger networks.
+As the number of nodes increases, the performance gap between our policies and the baselines widens.
+This indicates that the advantages observed in small networks persist in larger networks, with the growing gap further highlighting the amplified superiority of our policies.

-Furthermore, the graphical IPPO policies exhibit better transferability than graphical MAPPO policies after reaching a certain network size ($M\approx45$).
+Furthermore, the graphical IPPO policies exhibit better transferability than graphical MAPPO policies after reaching a certain network size ($M\approx45$ in Fig.~\ref{fig_transferability_1} (a) and $M\approx40$ in Fig.~\ref{fig_transferability_1} (b)).
 This is attributed to the fact that the transferability property holds only within the class of GNN architectures built on graph filters \cite{Transferability}.
 In contrast, in MAPPO, the critic GNN architectures are not built on graph filters.
 Therefore, this phenomenon occurs because the critic GNN architecture violates transferability.
-We believe that selecting critic GNN architectures built on graph filters would lead to graphical MAPPO policies outperforming graphical IPPO policies across all numbers of agents.
+We believe that selecting critic GNN architectures built on graph filters would lead to graphical MAPPO policies outperforming graphical IPPO policies across all numbers of nodes.